Ozone-depleting substances - ODS - (Controlled Substances)

 For information on types of imports and exports of ODS permitted in the European Union, subject to a license, see Articles 13 and 14 of the ODS Regulation respectively.

-Annex I to the Regulation outlines the controlled substances.
+Annex I to the Regulation outlines the ozone depleting substances subject to licensing requirements.
 Where the import of these substances is permitted under Article 13, and the export under Article 14 of the ODS Regulation, a license is required.
 Substances listed in Annex II to the Regulation (i.e., new substances) are not subject to licensing but subject to reporting obligations by the concerned undertakings.

-Article 19 of the ODS Regulation prohibits the import of the ozone depleting substances listed in its Annex I and of products or equipment containing or relying on such substances from any State not party to the Montreal Protocol.
+Article 19 of the ODS Regulation prohibits the import and export of the ozone depleting substances listed in its Annex I and of products or equipment containing those substances or whose functioning relies upon those substances from/to any State not party to the Montreal Protocol.

 Licensing System: